Is Catalan Food the Best in the World?

-The new rock and roll
+Cooking – the new rock and roll

 But when Ferran hung his apron up for the last time in el Bulli, after taking the best restaurant title a record five times, the people of Costa Brava must have wept.
 Their famous son was at the top of his game, known the world over for his talent and creativity.
 And he brought money in too; he may have operated at a loss, but those who flew in from around the world for one night at el Bulli also shelled out for taxis and hotel beds.
 The ‘best restaurant’ title was swiftly grabbed by Denmark’s Noma.
 But recently it rebounded like a boomerang, into the hands of Ferran’s gastronomic neighbours, the Roca Brothers, and their restaurant El Celler de Can Roca.
 The three men who had started small in Girona, with a family restaurant that their mother still runs, had formerly been number two in the list run by Restaurant Magazine.
-Marketing Director for the Costa Brava Tourist Board Jaume Marin confesses that their jump to the top caught people on the hop a bit, “Last year we thought they might come first but they came second.
+Marketing Director for the Costa Brava Tourist Board Jaume Marin confesses that their first jump to the top caught people on the hop a bit, “We thought they might come first but they came second.
 So we didn’t expect it this year.
 But it’s good for the city and good for the country and we’re very happy.”

 The Roca brothers are equipped for the kind of multi tasking that a kitchen requires.
 Joan is the chef, Josef is the sommelier, and little brother Jordi works the pastry and pudding department.
 We visit his spin off gelateria Rocambolesc.
 This Girona ice cream shop is a frozen version of Willy Wonka’s sweet factory; flavours include sheep’s milk and cotton candy and even the soft furnishings look edible.
 If I got locked in for the night I’d surely turn into the girl who blows up into a blueberry.
 Or given the Catalan setting, more likely I’d resemble one of Ferran Adrià’s foot pumped tomatoes.
 But you don’t need a golden ticket to eat here.
 This shop brings a taste of haute cuisine to families and tourists at affordable prices.
 The ice cream is biked over from their main restaurant.
-There is no queue when we visit and Matt and I could have both gorged on different flavours for a handful of euro’s each.
+There is no queue when we visit and I could have gorged on different flavors for a handful of euro’s.

 Everyone here is passionate about their food